PeskyPotato/archive-chan/README.md

 Archives 4chan threads

 positional arguments:
-  Thread                Enter the link to the 4chan thread
+  Thread                Enter the link or txt file of links to the 4chan thread

 optional arguments:
   -h, --help            show this help message and exit